TimmyTurner51/2D-Minecraft-CE-LITE-/README.md

 WARNING!
 Backup your RAM before using this program!
 This is in heavy development, and bugs do exist.
 Some may cause crashes, but basic functionality is there.

 Controls:

-Up, down, left, and right arrow keys = Move around
+ - Up, down, left, and right arrow keys = Move around

-To fly, double press the up key quickly, as you would in real minecraft
+ - To fly, double press the up key quickly, as you would in real minecraft

-alpha, mode, stat, apps keys will move the block cursor
+ - alpha, mode, stat, apps keys will move the block cursor

-2nd places
+ - 2nd places

-del destroys
+ - del destroys
+ - [y=] through [graph] changes the selected hotbar slot.
+ - [X,T,0,n] opens the inventory.

 Added features and improvements: